jeffrey125/great-quotes-app/README.md

 - All credits to him for teaching me to use React and React Router.

 - For React Skill Showcase Portfolio only.

+#### Features to be added in the future

+- Authentication

+- Form Validation